OlusenBg/Rift-Launcher/README.md

 > Based on [Modrift Launcher](https://github.com/OlusenBg/Rift-Launcher) by [Olusen](https://github.com/OlusenBg).

-Pull requests are welcome.
-Open an issue first for large changes.
+Open an issue for large a desired change.

+If you wish to contact me please add me on discord

 ## License